PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Experiments

-To validate our claims, we compare our model's performance against the following baselines, as presented in Figure~\ref{fig:benchmark} (bottom). \begin{itemize} \item \textbf{Bi-RRT:} a pure planner from LaValle et al.~\cite{lavalle2001rapidly}.
-Bi-RRT searches bidirectionally by building random trees from both start and goal configurations to find collision-free trajectories in an unknown C-space.
-Though probabilistically complete, it empirically suffers from slow search in narrow-passage domains.
-Since Bi-RRT's success rate depends on the provided time, we evaluate its performance across different search timeouts. \item \textbf{\trajopt:} a pure planner from Schulman et al.~\cite{schulman2014motion} which optimizes trajectories using a hinge penalty for collisions and configuration distances.
-The trajectory optimization scheme in TrajOpt is the same as \ourmethod{}, without the initial seed from our diffusion model.
-We use a GPU-accelerated implementation from cuRobo~\cite{sundaralingam2023curobo} and control the compute budget by adjusting optimization iterations. \item \textbf{\diffuser{}:} a learning algorithm by Huang et al.~\cite{huang2023diffusion} uses a conditional diffusion model for trajectory planning through sampling.
-Unlike \ourmethod{}, this baseline conditions on point cloud inputs encoded by Point Transformer~\cite{zhao2021point} instead of the C-space representation.
+To validate our claims, we compare our model's performance against the following baselines, representative of each approach, as presented in Figure~\ref{fig:benchmark} (bottom). \begin{itemize} \item \textbf{\birrt{}:} a pure planner based on LaValle et al.~\cite{lavalle2001rapidly}, specifically RRT-connect~\cite{kuffner2000rrt}. \birrt{} searches bidirectionally by growing random trees from both start and goal configurations to find collision-free paths in an unknown C-space.
+Although it is probabilistically complete, it empirically struggles with slow searches in narrow passages.
+Since its success rate depends on the provided time, we evaluate its performance across different search timeouts. \item \textbf{\trajopt{}:} a pure planner from Schulman et al.~\cite{schulman2014motion} that optimizes trajectories using a hinge penalty for collisions and configuration distances.
+The optimization scheme in \trajopt{} is the same as in \ourmethod{}, without the initial seed from our diffusion model.
+We use a GPU-accelerated implementation from cuRobo~\cite{sundaralingam2023curobo} and control the computational budget by adjusting optimization iterations. \item \textbf{\diffuser{}:} a baseline from Huang et al.~\cite{huang2023diffusion} uses a conditional diffusion model for trajectory planning through sampling.
+Unlike \ourmethod{}, this baseline conditions on point-cloud inputs encoded by Point Transformer~\cite{zhao2021point} instead of a C-space representation.
 We use the author's original network implementation, trained on our dataset. \item \textbf{Motion Planning Diffusion (\mpd{}):} a baseline from Carvalho et al.~\cite{carvalho2023motion} uses a diffusion model for trajectory planning through sampling.
-Unlike \ourmethod{}, \mpd{} employs unconditional diffusion models and relies on sampling guidance for trajectory constraints like collision avoidance or connecting start and goal configurations.
+Unlike \ourmethod{}, \mpd{} employs unconditional diffusion models and relies on sampling guidance for trajectory constraints such as collision avoidance or connecting start and goal configurations.
 We adapt their network to our setup and training dataset. \end{itemize}